crybot/linformer/typst/main.typ

 One last notable change made to the architectures is the choice of the vocabulary size: BART tokenizer's vocabulary has been resized to the next multiple of 8 in order to fully exploit the Tensor Cores
 #footnote[#link("https://developer.nvidia.com/blog/programming-tensor-cores-cuda-9/")] of the Nvidia GPU used during
-training (See @hardware), which accelerate matrix products when their sizes are divisible by 8.
+training (See @hardware), accelerating matrix products when their sizes are divisible by 8.

 == Text generation <text-generation>
 In contrast to @vaswani2017, autoregressive machine translation was implemented through greedy decoding